dlepre01/Airline-Customer-Satisfaction/README.md

 - Flight class purchased
 - Customer loyalty status

-The dataset uses data collected by a company with a fictitious name, **Invistico**, to protect passenger privacy.
-It includes customer details and feedback on various flight aspects.
+The dataset is sourced from Kaggle and can be accessed at the following link: [Airlines Customer Satisfaction Dataset](https://www.kaggle.com/datasets/sjleshrac/airlines-customer-satisfaction).
+It uses data collected by a company with a fictitious name, **Invistico**, to protect passenger privacy and includes customer details and feedback on various flight aspects.

 ## Objectives
 The main objective of this project is to develop predictive models capable of anticipating passenger satisfaction levels.
 These models will be used to formulate recommendations aimed at improving the overall customer experience.